sanja7s/AI-in-team-brainstorming/README.md

 ### Setup
 1. Host the application locally or on a web server
-2. Configure Miro Developer Team and app permissions
+2. Configure Miro Developer Team to point to your application and give app permissions
 3. Install the app to your Miro team
 4. Configure API keys for GPT integration